K-On!: Film

 A film adaptation of K-On! was released in Japan on December 3, 2011.
 It follows the girls as they travel to London to celebrate their graduation.
 Developed as an original story, it was produced by Kyoto Animation with Naoko Yamada as the director.
 The film features the two songs "Ichiban Ippai" and "Unmei wa Endless" by Aki Toyosaki.
 The ending theme is "Singing" by Yōko Hikasa.
 The film opened at #2 with a gross of ¥317,287,427 (US$4,070,919) from 137 theaters, and has earned a total of ¥1,639,685,078 (US$21,419,792) by the end of its run.

 The film features a London cafe inspired by the Troubadour Cafe in Earl's Court, and K-On! fans often visit the cafe.
-The film was released on BD and DVD on July 18, 2012.
-Sentai Filmworks released the film on BD/DVD in North America on May 21, 2013.
-Madman Entertainment released the film in Australia on BD/DVD.
+The film was released on Blu-ray and DVD on July 18, 2012.
+Sentai Filmworks released the film on Blu-ray/DVD in North America on May 21, 2013.
+Madman Entertainment released the film in Australia on Blu-ray/DVD.

 Music

 The first season anime's opening theme is "Cagayake!
-Girls" by Aki Toyosaki with Yōko Hikasa, Satomi Satō and Minako Kotobuki.
-The ending theme is "Don't Say 'Lazy'" by Hikasa with Toyosaki, Satō and Kotobuki.
+Girls" by the Sakura High School Light Music Club (Yui Hirasawa (Aki Toyosaki) with Mio Akiyama (Yōko Hikasa), Ritsu Tainaka (Satomi Satō) and Tsumuki Kotobuki (Minako Kotobuki), along with Azusa Nakano (Ayana Taketatsu) starting in episode nine).
+The ending theme is "Don't Say 'Lazy'" by the Sakura High School Light Music Club (Akiyama (Hikasa) with Hirasawa (Toyosaki), Tainaka (Satō) and Kotobuki (Kotobuki)).
 The opening and ending theme singles were released on April 22, 2009.
-A single containing the insert song "Fuwa Fuwa Time" (ふわふわ, Fluffy Time) used in episode six was released on May 20, 2009.
+A single containing the insert song "Fuwa Fuwa Time" (ふわふわ, Fluffy Time) used in episode 6 was released on May 20, 2009.
 A series of character song singles have been released containing songs sung by the voice actresses of the five main characters.
-The singles for Yui (by Toyosaki) and Mio (by Hikasa) were released on June 17, 2009.
-The singles for Ritsu (by Satō) and Tsumugi (by Kotobuki) were delayed, but later released together with the single for Azusa (by Ayana Taketatsu) on August 26, 2009.
-The singles for Ui Hirasawa (by Madoka Yonezawa) and Nodoka Manabe (by Chika Fujitō) were released on October 21, 2009.
+The singles for Hirasawa (Toyosaki) and Akiyama (Hikasa) were released on June 17, 2009.
+The singles for Tainaka (Satō) and Kotobuki (Kotobuki) were delayed, but later released together with the single for Nakano (Taketatsu) on August 26, 2009.
+The singles for Ui Hirasawa (Madoka Yonezawa) and Nodoka Manabe (Chika Fujitō) were released on October 21, 2009.
 The anime's original soundtrack, largely composed by Hajime Hyakkoku, was released on June 3, 2009.
 The four songs highlighted in episode eight of the anime were released on the mini album Ho-kago Tea Time (放課後ティータイム) on July 22, 2009.
-The single "Maddy Candy" by Sawako's band Death Devil (sung by Asami Sanada) was released on August 12, 2009.
+The single "Maddy Candy" by Sawako's band Death Devil (sung by Sawako Yamanaka (Asami Sanada)) was released on August 12, 2009.